kurmasz/poprawa/README.md

 * The number of late days
 * A comment

 The mark and late days are separated by a pipe (`|`) and the late days and comment are separated by a semi-colon.
+For example:

+`p | 4 ; almost correct, but some confusion in part 2`

 The mark can be any string (except that it can't contain the pipe or semi-colon).
 The progress report simply prints the mark as written.
 The only time the format of the mark matters is if you are using the script to calculate an overall grade.